avo-hq/docs.avohq.io/docs/2.0/upgrade.md

 no_related_item_found: No related record found // [!code focus]
 ```

+To fix that run `bin/rails generate avo:locales` to re-generate the locale files.

 ## Upgrade from 2.19 to 2.20

 If you have some action declared inside `self.show_controls = -> do` block, you should assure that action it's also declared on the host resource, outside of that block.
 That happens because we added `arguments` on actions and in order to get the action arguments we search inside resource declared actions.
 We already noticed that arguments declared inside `self.show_controls = -> do` are not respected and we are improving this whole experience on Avo 3.0.